 Eleocharis palustris (Common Spike-rush) was also present in the field, generally in and beside the wet dykes rather than the shallow dry ditches.
-However, there was one dried-out ditch with both Slender and Common Spike-rushes present, including some plants of unusual vigour; but no signs of hybridity were identified by Jeremy Roberts (BSBI referee) in material examined by him.
-Intriguingly, Walters (1949) refers to a west Kent plant which had cytological irregularities, giving haploid numbers varying from n=19 to 24 in the pollen-grain mitoses, seemingly the same plant as regards which he wrote in 1987 (in litt.) as on cytological evidence 'probably palustre (2n=38) x uniglumis (2n=46)'.
-This putative hybrid may be inferred as having been found at Snodland / Holborough.
+However, there was one dried-out ditch with both Slender and Common Spike-rushes present, including some plants of unusual vigour; but no signs of hybridity were identified by Jeremy Roberts (BSBI referee) in material examined

 In August 2016, E. uniglumis was found by Stephen Lemon to be still present near Hacklinge, in an area which had been described by Francis Rose in 19503 as a tract west of the main road south of Hacklinge Farm, dominated in part by Blysmus compressus (Flat-sedge) and E. uniglumis.
 He considered it to be (as at 1950) an area whose vegetation had been modified by grazing and mowing for hay over a long period, dominated largely by grasses and sedges characteristic of moist calcareous soils and subjected to brackish water conditions at some time past.
 The 2016 rediscovery was in a cattle-grazed, marshy, sedge-rich fen pasture in Ham valley, on the west side of the A258 south of Hacklinge Farm, within Hacklinge Marshes SSSI.
 Plants were widespread but not obvious, due to heavy grazing, and they were most noticeable in the lush ungrazed growth that fringed the edges of old cow-pats.
+In June 2018, it was also found in a neighbouring monad.
 Hacklinge, Ham Fen and, to a lesser degree, the Lydden Valley are associated areas where Francis Rose had known the species to be present.
+Its presence, however, is wider than this: in June 2020, Stephen Lemon and Sue Buckingham found it further north east, in damp meadows near the Sandwich Bay estate.